JessyLedama/kompressor/README.md

 | **intervention/image**     | Image manipulation (GD/Imagick) |
 | **spatie/image-optimizer** | Lossless optimization           |

-If they are not installed automatically, run:
+These will be installed automatically.
+If they are not, run:

 ```bash
 composer require intervention/image spatie/image-optimizer